danielbirdsell/hello-world/README.md

 # hello-world
-Hello world repository to learn Github
+Hello world repository to learn Github.
+This is created by Daniel Birdsell, PhD Student.